Luongduytoan2006/Luongduytoan2006/README.md

 ## 🚀 Experience & Activities

-- 🧑‍💻 **Backend Engineer Intern @ THECODEORIGIN**
+- 🧑‍💻 **Backend Intern @ THECODEORIGIN**
-  Contributing to backend development using **Node.js**, **TypeScript** and **Nitro**.
+  Learning backend development using **Node.js**, **TypeScript** and **Nitro**.
-  Working on building and maintaining APIs, handling bug fixes, refactoring code and improving performance and developer experience.
+  Supporting the team with simple APIs, bug fixing and small refactors, and getting used to real-world workflows, code review and deployment.

 - 🧠 **AI & Data Science Enthusiast**
-  Exploring machine learning, data processing and how to ship AI into real-world applications.
+  Exploring machine learning, data processing and how to bring AI into real applications at a small scale.
-  Building small **local AI / Small Language Model (SLM)** projects (local assistants, automation tools, experiment playgrounds, etc.) to understand infrastructure and productization, not just theory.
+  Building **local AI / Small Language Model (SLM)** mini projects (local assistants, automation tools, experiment playgrounds, etc.) to understand infrastructure and productization, not just theory.

-- 👥 **Tech Communities & Events**
+- 👥 **Communities & Events**
+  Active in **GDSC-DUT (Google Developer Student Clubs)** and online tech communities.
-  Actively joining tech communities, workshops and coding contests to learn from other developers, share knowledge and stay up-to-date with new technologies.
+  I regularly join Google developer events, workshops and coding contests to learn from other developers, share experiences and stay up-to-date with new technologies.

 ---

 ## 🏅 Highlights

-- Hands-on projects around **backend services** and **web applications**
+- Small hands-on projects around **backend services** and **web applications**
-- Personal **AI mini-products** using local models / SLMs
+- Personal **AI mini-products** using local models / SLMs (local assistants, tools, experiments)
-- Competitive programming and coding contests at the student level
+- Competitive programming and coding contests at the student level (ICPC)
-- Nearly **1,000 contributions in the last year** on GitHub
+- Trying to keep a **consistent contribution streak** on GitHub
   > Consistency over perfection 💪

 ---